As the name suggests, ILC frequently spreads out of the milk gland (lobule) where it forms, and may invade and infect other lymph nodes.

 Similarly, as there is not normally a lump in the breast in cases of ILC, this again makes it harder to detect than other types of breast cancers.

-ILC may not show any symptoms at first, but as it progresses can show signs such as swelling or a lump under the armpit.
+Symptoms may not show at first, but, in time, swelling or a lump may appear under the armpit.

 In the earliest stages, ILC may not cause any signs or symptoms.
 However, as the cancer progresses the following may occur: